753eml/doors/README.md

 ### 09/10/2024 19:31:30 - (Minor change) (Script update) Removed notification sound replacement, due to it not actually replacing the Mspaint notification sound.

+### 10/10/2024 21:36:50 - (Minor change) (Script update) Made script not load more than once due to a check, and hopefully changed Jeff's shop sound.

 ### [https://753eml.github.io](https://753eml.github.io) for other info/stuff!